 I have always appreciated routines, but I didn’t realize how detrimental an interrupted routine would be until I started working from home.
 I had great routines going, including preparing for work and listening to podcasts on my drive, and studying for an hour then going to the gym after work each day.
 I functioned like a well-oiled machine during the week, and the machine came to a grinding halt when my employers announced my team will be working from home until 2021.

 My morning and nighttime routines went downhill to the point where my insomnia came back.
 I found it nearly impossible to dedicate time to school because my brain had a hard time separating working and studying in the same space, and I couldn’t leave the house to go to the gym.
-I eventually got back on track with a fitness routine first, then a nighttime routine that relies on skincare and lighting candles.
+I eventually got back on track with a fitness routine first, then a nighttime routine that relies on skincare, lighting candles, and incorporating plant-based protein powder.
 I’m still working on my morning routine, but I feel better than I did in March and April.

 Aim for realistic expectations.